b1n0xd/lucvieirasi/README.md

 ### Hello Guy's,my name is Luciano Vieira! 👋

-- 👨‍💻  I'm Pentester,Back-end Developer and Pentester.
+- 👨‍💻  I'm Back-end Developer and Pentester.
 - 📚  I'm studying Cybersecurity at UNIP.
 - 🖥️  I'm currently working as a Technical support at HostGator - NewFold Digital.